solomonmengs/solomon/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on html, css,
-- 📫 How to reach me Twitter@solomonMengs Instagram@solomun43
+- 📫 How to reach me Twitter@SolomonMengs Instagram@solomon_mengs
 <!---
-solomonmengs/solomonmengs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+solomonmengs/ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->